 I didn’t thank my parents enough.

-I started wearing heels
+I started wearing heels on weekdays.

 I lost a passport, multiple drivers licenses, two pairs of prescription glasses, and two Wi-Fi boxes.

 I was in something called a “sizzle reel,” and it wasn’t pretty.

 I consumed more cannabis on a weekly basis than ever before in my life.

 I founded an international professional networking organization for the future leaders of the cannabis industry, Women Grow.

 The entire time I was completely me.